 Why eating and drinking a balanced diet is important

-Eating and drinking a balanced diet can help your body to:
+Eating a balanced diet can help your body to:

 - cope with treatment side effects